wj-bj/UnderseaPCG/README.md

 ## Interactive Agents
-The Agent behaviour is controlled by two types of components: AngentController and its heritance class(fish, mermaid, diver) have Behaviour tree component which affect the logic part.
-MoveUnit is reponsible for the movement of agent, including avoid, flee, path, wander, etc.
+The behavior of the agent is governed by two main types of components: AgentController and its inherited classes (Fish, Mermaid, Diver).
+These classes utilize a BehaviourTree component to handle the logic aspect.
+Additionally, there's a MoveUnit component responsible for managing the agent's movement, which includes functionalities such as avoidance, fleeing, pathfinding, wandering, and more.
 <p align="center">
     <img src="pics/fish_BT_1.png" height="200" width="375">
     <img src="pics/mermaid_moveunit_1.png" height="200" width="375">